 Add or remove layers as the temperature, and your activity level dictates.
 Try to avoid getting wet from sweat as this can lead to getting chilled.

-Our layering recipe for March:
+Our layering recipe for hiking in March:

 - Start with a wicking base layer T-shirt against the skin.
 This can be synthetic or merino wool.

 - Add a long sleeve such as Under Armour Cold Gear Top or merino wool.
 Depending on the temperature and your own body heat, you may need to add another insulating layer, such as a fleece sweater.